-What should be expected is that an institution will take reasonable steps to provide a level of safety that is not so restrictive as to be unacceptable, yet will promote an environment in which personal safety is taken very seriously by all members of the college community.
+What you can expect is that Colorado College will take reasonable steps to provide a level of security that is not so restrictive as to be unacceptable, yet will promote an environment in which personal safety is taken very seriously by all members of the CC community.

-We encourage you to read and understand this handbook.
-Your use of the facilities, programs, and services mentioned in this handbook, along with your taking steps to increase personal safety, will help you have a positive experience at Colorado College.
+We encourage you to read and understand this Report.
+Your use of the facilities, programs, and services mentioned in this Report, along with your taking steps to increase personal safety, will help you have a positive experience at Colorado College.